Minneapolis American Indian Center

 According to the 2000 census, the seven-county Twin Cities metropolitan area is home to approximately 34,000 Native Americans just under half of the state’s 81,000 American Indian population.
 Not only is the community large, it also is the poorest of all ethnic groups in the Minneapolis area.

 In order to provide this community with increased physical, mental, emotional and spiritual supports for diabetes care, the Minneapolis American Indian Center (MAIC) formed a strong community-clinical partnership to develop the Full Circle Diabetes Program.
-MAIC’s Ginew/Golden Eagle Program serves as the lead agency in its partnership with the Native American Community Clinic (NACC), a primary health care clinic.
-Recruits to the program come from the Phillips neighborhood of south Minneapolis, where both organizations are located, but services extend to the entire metropolitan area.
+MAIC’s Ginew/Golden Eagle Program served as the lead agency in its partnership with the Native American Community Clinic (NACC), a primary health care clinic.
+Recruits to the program came from the Phillips neighborhood of south Minneapolis, where both organizations were located, but services extended to the entire metropolitan area.

 resources to meet these needs.

-The Full Circle Diabetes Program focuses on providing resources and supports for diabetes self management to promote physical, mental, emotional and spiritual wellness.
+The Full Circle Diabetes Program focused on providing resources and supports for diabetes self management to promote physical, mental, emotional and spiritual wellness.

-- Physical supports include options for physical activity, regular medical care, case management, and access to medical supplies.
+• Physical supports included options for physical activity, regular medical care, case management, and access to medical supplies.

-- Mental supports—educational supports for the mind—include diabetes classes and medical case management services.
-A key component is goal setting, which is promoted in the program’s five-weeksmall group education sessions.
-Participants also receive educational boosters at the clinic’s monthly Diabetes Breakfast.
+• Mental supports—educational supports for the mind—included diabetes classes and medical case management services.
+A key component was goal setting, which was promoted in the program’s five-weeksmall group education sessions.
+Participants also received educational boosters at the clinic’s monthly Diabetes Breakfast.

-- Emotional supports include a supportive Talking Circle as well as Council-led intergenerational events.
+• Emotional supports included a supportive Talking Circle as well as Council-led intergenerational events.

-- Spiritual supports focus on the attention to culture throughout all of the activities, with an emphasis on respecting and listening to the teachings of one’s ancestors to live well.
+• Spiritual supports focused on the attention to culture throughout all of the activities, with an emphasis on respecting and listening to the teachings of one’s ancestors to live well.

-The Full Circle Diabetes Program’s group activities enhance and reinforce the individualized attention provided in the clinic.
-The program’s resources and supports for diabetes care reinforce the Native American cultural belief that wellness results from balance of the body, mind, emotions and spirit.
-The Diabetes Community Council, supported by the partnership of the MAIC and the NACC, has provided Native Americans in the Twin Cities area a voice and a forum to help others living with diabetes.
+The Full Circle Diabetes Program’s group activities enhanced and reinforced the individualized attention provided in the clinic.
+The program’s resources and supports for diabetes care reinforced the Native American cultural belief that wellness results from balance of the body, mind, emotions and spirit.
+The Diabetes Community Council, supported by the partnership of the MAIC and the NACC, provided Native Americans in the Twin Cities area a voice and a forum to help others living with diabetes.

 Summary